-The Technology Systems Management Graduate Certificate program focuses on bridging the fields of technology, engineering, and business with a focus on the art and the science of managing organizational activities including project and human resources engaged in engineering and technology development.
+The Graduate Certificate in Technology Systems Management focuses on the art and the science of managing organizational activities including project and human resources engaged in engineering and technology development.
 This four-course graduate certificate seeks to provide students opportunities to apply technological knowledge and skills in a management setting to make data-driven, financial-based, and economic-based decisions.
 Note:This certificate is for nonengineers and nongraduate engineering students.
 Graduate engineering students are not eligible for this graduate certificate.

-Gain specialized knowledge in Technology Systems Management to advance or change your career
+Gain specialized knowledge in technology systems management to advance or change your career

-Boost your earnings: Graduate Certificate holders receive an average 25 percent higher salary, according to the Washington Post
+Boost your earnings: Graduate Certificate holders receive an average 25-percent higher salary, according to the Washington Post

 Explore your area of interest and leverage your graduate certificate as a gateway to a master’s degree

-The Graduate School of Engineering placed over 200 students with some of the most sought after technical skills in positions nationally during the 2015 academic year.
-We have a team that prepares students for cooperative education experience through resume building, developing interview skills and guiding professional development.
+In 2019, the Graduate School of Engineering placed nearly 1000 students in co-op positions.
+We have a team that prepares students for the cooperative education experience through resumé building, developing interview skills, and guiding professional development.

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

-Professor, Mechanical and Industrial Engineering; Program Director, Engineering Management; Interdisciplinary with Business Administration
+Associate Professor, Mechanical and Industrial Engineering

-By enrolling in Northeastern, you gain access to a network of more than 230,000 alumni and 3,000 employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 275,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.